yggdrasil-network/yggdrasil-network.github.io/configuration.md

 # Configuration

 Yggdrasil can be run with a dynamically generated configuration, using sane-ish default settings, with `yggdrasil --autoconf`.
+In this mode, Yggdrasil will automatically attempt to peer with other nodes on the same subnet, but it also generates a random set of keys each time it is started, and therefore a random IP address.

-There are cases where a static configuration simplifies some setups.
+In most cases, a static configuration simplifies most setups - it allows you to maintain the same IP address, configure static peers and various other options that will persist across restarts.

-Configuration is provided to `stdin` in json format, such as from a file using `yggdrasil --useconf < path/to/configuration.json`.
+Configuration can be provided to Yggdrasil in JSON format either through `stdin` (using `yggdrasil --useconf < path/to/configuration.json`) or through a path to a configuration file (using `yggdrasil --useconffile path/to/configuration.json`).

 A new configuration file may be generated with `yggdrasil --genconf > path/to/configuration.json`, which looks something like:

 ```json